tl-its-umich-edu/ctools-project-migration/README.md

 ## Testing with JMeter
 * JMeter scripts are included, which can be run from either JMeter UI or from maven
 * "mvn clean verify" will run the JMeter script for default profile, according to settings in pom.xml
+* Allow people from certain MCommunity Group specify end user id in the tool URL.
+Please refer to application_template.properties file for the configuration settings.